The six basic elements of a good web design are: the simplicity, the visual balance, the proportion, the contrast, the fluidity and the harmony.

 Be careful also about the fluidity.
 The visitors tend to scan pages quickly first and then decide to read what interests them.
 The first looks are fixed on unusual forms and then the visitors begin to analyse the text.
 A good web page leads the visitor to the desired point.

-Last but not least, your site must be balanced.
-In other words, the pages must complement each other, to show that go hand in hand.
-You can do this by keeping the same structure and the same rudiments on every page.
+Last, but not least, your site should be balanced.
+In other words, your pages need to compliment each other, to show that they belong together.
+You can do this keeping the same elements and the same structure on each page of the site

-All the six principal elements of web design are equally important and complement one another.
-To create the desired experience for the visitors you are advised to maintain a balance of all these elements.
+The six key elements of web design are equally important and harmonize each other.
+If you want to create the desired visitor experience that you should keep a balance of all these elements.